M1 Garand: En bloc clip

-The M1 rifle is fed by an en bloc clip which holds eight rounds of .30-06 Springfield ammunition.
+The M1 rifle is fed by a reversible en bloc clip which holds eight rounds of .30-06 Springfield ammunition.
 When the last cartridge is fired, the rifle ejects the clip and locks the bolt open.
 The M1 is then ready to reload.
 Once the clip is inserted, the bolt snaps forward on its own as soon as thumb pressure is released from the top round of the clip, chambering a round and leaving it ready to fire.

 Contrary to widespread misconception, partially expended or full clips can be easily ejected from the rifle by means of the clip latch button.
 It is also possible to load single cartridges into a partially loaded clip while the clip is still in the magazine, but this requires both hands and a bit of practice.
 In reality, this procedure was rarely performed in combat, as the danger of getting debris inside the action along with the cartridges increased the chances of malfunction.
 Instead, it was much easier and quicker to simply manually eject the clip, and insert a fresh one, which is how the rifle was originally designed to be operated.
-Later, special clips holding two or five rounds became available on the civilian market, as well as a single-loading device which stays in the rifle when the bolt locks back.
+Later, special clips holding two (8+2=10 for target shooting) or five rounds (to meet hunting regulations) became available on the civilian market, as well as a single-loading device which stays in the rifle when the bolt locks back.

 In battle, the manual of arms called for the rifle to be fired until empty, and then recharged quickly.
 Due to the well-developed logistical system of the U.S. military at the time, this consumption of ammunition was generally not critical, though this could change in the case of units that came under intense fire or were flanked or surrounded by enemy forces.
-The Garand's en bloc clip system proved particularly cumbersome when using the rifle to launch grenades, requiring removal of an often partially loaded clip of ball ammunition and replacement with a full clip of blank cartridges.
+When using the rifle to launch grenades, it requires the removal of a partially loaded clip of ball ammunition and replacement with a clip of M3 rifle grenade cartridges.